Chetakk/learning/README.md

 # Learning
-this repo is just about the things i am learning and the learnings i wanna have in my GitHub
+This repo is just about the things i am learning and the learnings i wanna have in my GitHub